Sledmine/coop-evolved/README.md

 Share your server IP to your friends and ensure you all are on the same network, your server is not public to the internet unless you do another hard process to achieve that, try virtual local network services as Hamachi or a VPN service like RadminVPN if you want to play over the internet for free.

+**WARNING:** SAPP package hosted in the Mercury repository contains a modified version of the **Halo CE Dedicated Server** that is capable of loading huge maps built with a custom [Invader](https://github.com/SnowyMouse/invader) build.

 ## Can I configure the server?
 Yes! but there are a lot of parameters to set up, so I'll try to explain you the basic fields